EnergySystemsModellingLab/MUSE_2.0/docs/model_description.md

             through all commodities, and if it has then run the capacity investment algorithm again for that commodity.

-        5. Issue 4: What about commodities that are consumed but not produced, or produced but not consumed?
+            > **Issue 4:** What about commodities that are consumed but not produced, or produced but not consumed?
 Do this capacity investment step only for SED commodities?
-And also check for processes that consume non-balance commodities, and check if they can make money -- invest in them if they do -- requires specific objective of NPV.
+And also check for processes that consume non-balance commodities, and check if they can make money - invest in them if they do - requires specific objective of NPV.

     4. **Decision-rule-based capacity decommissioning:** Decommission